micedre/jupyter-hurl-kernel/README.md

 ### Releasing a New Version

 This project uses GitHub Actions with PyPI trusted publishing for releases.

-1. Update the version in `pyproject.toml`
+The version is automatically bumped from the release tag.

-2. Commit and push your changes
+1. Commit and push your changes to master
-3. Create and push a new tag:
+2. Create and push a new tag with the version number:
    ```bash
    git tag v0.1.1
    git push origin v0.1.1
    ```
-4. Create a GitHub release from the tag
+3. Create a GitHub release from the tag
+4. The GitHub Action will automatically:
+   - Extract the version from the tag
+   - Update `pyproject.toml` with the new version
+   - Commit the version bump back to the repository
-5. The GitHub Action will automatically build and publish to PyPI
+   - Build and publish to PyPI

+**Note:** You don't need to manually update the version in `pyproject.toml` - it's automatically updated from the Git tag.

 For more details on setting up PyPI trusted publishing, see [.github/PYPI_SETUP.md](.github/PYPI_SETUP.md).